 The Audit Committee of the Board is responsible for reviewing and monitoring the Company's financial statements and practices to ascertain that they are appropriate in the circumstances.
-The Audit Committee currently consists of four independent directors and consisted of four independent directors during 2004.
+The Audit Committee currently consists of four independent directors and consisted of four independent directors during 2005.
 It meets at least four times a year with representatives of financial management and the independent accountants, both together and separately, to review and discuss audit and financial reporting matters.
 The independent accountants have direct access to the Audit Committee to review the results of their audit.
 In addition, at the regular meetings of the Board of Directors, management and the Board discuss, among other things, financial and related matters, as appropriate.
-See Audit Committee Report on pages 18 and 19, above.
+See Audit Committee Report on page 20, above.

 The Company's financial statements have been audited by Rehmann Robson, independent accountants, as stated in their report.
-The independent accountants are appointed annually by the Audit Committee, commencing with 2004 (and by the Board in prior years).
+The Company's principal independent accountants are appointed annually by the Audit Committee and confirmed by the Board.
 Their audit of the Company's consolidated financial statements was made in accordance with generally accepted auditing standards, and such audit included a study and evaluation of the Company's system of internal accounting controls they considered necessary to determine the nature, timing, and extent of the auditing procedures required for expressing an opinion on the Company's financial statements.

-ROBERT G. BROWN Chairman of the Board, Chief Executive Officer and President CHARLES CIMITILE Chief Financial Officer, Secretary and Treasurer
+Robert G. Brown Chairman of the Board, Chief Executive Officer and President

+Charles Cimitile

+Chief Financial Officer,

+Secretary and Treasurer